agdelig/music-metadata-service/README.md

 sent and the status of the system and that the json schema is correct.

 ## Run the application ##
-From the application's root directory run
+From the project's root folder

 ```buildoutcfg
 docker-compose up -d --build
 ```